NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 # Surah 2: 30-34

+*New topic (7)*

+*No context (1)*

 > … your Lord said to the angels, “I am appointing a viceroy in the earth.” … We said to the angels, “Prostrate yourselves to Adam”, so they prostrated themselves—but not Iblis.
 He refused and acted arrogantly and became of the deniers.

-Muhammad is regering to a fable taken from [the apocryphal book of the life of Adam and Eve 13.2](http://www2.iath.virginia.edu/anderson/vita/english/vita.lat.html), where Adam is assigned as the ruler of the angels and God makes the angels bow down to him, but Sayan refuses.
+Muhammad is referring to a fable taken from [the apocryphal book of the life of Adam and Eve 13.2](http://www2.iath.virginia.edu/anderson/vita/english/vita.lat.html), where Adam is assigned as the ruler of the angels and God makes the angels bow down to him, but Sayan refuses.
 It was written between around 100 BC-100 AD and it's an example of one of many false stories that Muhammad have just heard, thought was real, and included in the Quran.
 Either that or "Allah" can't tell fact from fan fiction.

 > …He taught Adam the names, all of them…

 In verse 31 it says that Allah **taught Adam the names**.
 Assuming this means the names of the animals, this disagrees with the Bible.
 Adam was the one who got to give names to the animals.
 God in the Bible allows his creatures to exercise creativity, but Allah from the Quran is not as magnanimous.

 # Surah 2: 35-39